 Mount Ephraim is a 4 mile lightly trafficked out and back trail located near Springfield, Vermont that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash